eebrown/data2019nCoV/README.md

 Once the package is installed and loaded, the data is available in a data.frame object, `WHO_SR`.
 This package uses plain lanugage variable names.
 The data is also available in the object `sarscov2_who_2019`, which uses more systematic variable names.
 The latter object also appears in the package [`outbreaks`](https://github.com/reconhub/outbreaks), though may be slightly less updated.

+### Wiki

+If you use the data for a project, please consider adding the project link to the [wiki](https://github.com/eebrown/data2019nCoV/wiki).
+If you verify the data (confirm it to be equivalent to the WHO Situation Reports), please also consider noting that on the wiki.
+The purpose is to facilitate data analysis in this rapidly evolving pandemic.

 ### Data Structure

 Raw/transcribed data are stored as `.csv` files in the `/data-raw` directory, e.g. `/data-raw/WHO_SR.csv`.
 The scripts that converted the raw data into an R object are in a corresponding `.R` file in that directory (e.g. `/data-raw/WHO_SR.R`).